getopt/FASTA_TOOLS/README.md

 Example:

     An example input file with chromosome sequences in FASTA format is in Data/ in this FASTA_TOOLS repository.
-Assuming that FASA_TOOLS repository was cloned into home directory, an example usage can be:
+Assuming that FASTA_TOOLS repository was cloned into home directory, an example usage can be:

     $ cd ~
     $ perl ~/FASTA_TOOLS/get_chr_lengths.pl -fa FASTA_TOOLS/Data/example_chromosomes.fa > example.tab